ijingo/ijingo.github.io/about.md

 permalink: /about/
 ---

-A first year Ph.D. candidate from Database Lab in National University of Singapore.
-Interested in data management, parallel and distributed system.
+A first year Ph.D. candidate from Database Lab in National University of Singapore, interested in data management, parallel and distributed system.

 ### Project
 [SINGA: A Distributed Deep Learning Platform](http://singa.incubator.apache.org/)